ItsMeAra/aToolTip/README.md

     * Highly customizable
     * Compatable with Firefox 2.5+, Safari, Opera, Chrome and Internet Explorer 6, 7 & 8

-    For demo and usage see: http://itsmeara.com/jquery/atooltip/
+For demo and usage see: [aToolTip Demo](http://itsmeara.com/jquery/atooltip/)